putrajr/GIT-Auto-Deploy/README.md

 4. clone repository to production path (example : cd /var/www && git clone https://github.com/putrajr/GIT-Auto-Deploy.git)

-5. This repositories need phpseclib repositories (https://github.com/phpseclib/phpseclib)
+5. This repositories need phpseclib repositories (https://github.com/phpseclib/phpseclib) and git installed on your server.

 Tips: for secure access you can rename web-hook.php what ever you want like web-hook-whatever.php (example web-hook-vdgs64sjakdg96fd.php )